MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/android/signing.md

 > public AndroidAppConfigurator KeyStore (String path, String storePassword, String keyPassword, String keyAlias)

 Configures the keystore that the provided apk file is signed with.
 A keystore isn't required, but will ensure the apk file is pristine and unchanged.
 If a keystore is provided, it's used to sign the auxiliary `apks` installed along with the app on the device.
-If a keystore isn't provided, Xamarin.UITest will generate a keystore and resign the apk.
+If a keystore isn't provided, Xamarin.UITest will generate a keystore and re-sign the apk.

 ### App Center Test
 Question from a user:
 > "Hello, I ran Android Xamarin.UITest on App Center Test Cloud.
 For some reason the device isn't loading Google Maps.
 Why?"

-The problem in this case was that the APK was getting resigned in App Center Test Cloud with a different Android Keystore.
+The problem in this case was that the APK was getting re-signed in App Center Test Cloud with a different Android Keystore.
 To use the correct Keystore, specify it in the CLI command when submitting your tests.

 Example addition to your CLI [`appcenter` test run command](~/test-cloud/starting-a-test-run.md#submit):
 > --store-password mystorepass --key-alias myalias --key-password mykeypass --store-path /Users/myname/test_keystore